Orbit spaces of equivariantly formal torus actions of complexity one: Introduction

 \section{Introduction}

-Let a compact torus $T=T^k$ act effectively on a connected closed smooth manifold $X=X^{2n}$ with nonempty finite set of fixed points.
+Let a compact torus $T=T^k$ act smoothly and effectively on an orientable connected closed smooth manifold $X=X^{2n}$ with nonempty finite set of fixed points.
 The number $n-k$ can be shown to be nonnegative.
 This number is called the complexity of the action.

 For a fixed point $x\in X^T$ of the action, consider $\alpha_{x,1},\ldots,\alpha_{x,n}\in \Hom(T^k,T^1)\cong \Zo^k$, the weights of the tangent representation at $x$ defined up to sign.

 \begin{defin} The action is said to be in \emph{$j$-general position} if $j\leqslant n$ and, for any fixed point $x$, any $j$ of the weights $\alpha_{x,1},\ldots,\alpha_{x,n}$ are linearly independent over $\Qo$. \end{defin}